luminlabsdev/framework/docs/Tutorials/libraries/uishelf.md

 * Order
 * Area

 When inputting these into your table, they must be in correct order or the code will malfunction.
 The image can either be an id or a direct URI.
 The order is basically just the layout order, and will be correctly accomodated for depending on if it was placed on the left/right.
 The `Area` element decides which side the icon is on, `1` is the left side, while `2` is the right side.
+You can also use `UIShelf.HorizontalAlignment` if it's easier to remember.

 If you're confused, here is an example of it layed out: